llvm/llvm-project/llvm/docs/LangRef.rst

 case, the extra alignment could be observable: for example, code could assume that the globals are densely packed in their section and try to iterate over them as an array, alignment padding would break this iteration.
+For TLS variables, the module flag ``MaxTLSAlign``, if present, limits the alignment to the given value.
+Optimizers are not allowed to impose a stronger alignment on these variables.
 The maximum alignment is ``1 << 32``.

-For global variables declarations, as well as definitions that may be replaced at link time (``linkonce``, ``weak``, ``extern_weak`` and ``common`` linkage types), LLVM makes no assumptions about the allocation size of the variables, except that they may not overlap.
-The alignment of a global variable declaration or replaceable definition must not be greater than the alignment of the definition it resolves to.
+For global variable declarations, as well as definitions that may be replaced at link time (``linkonce``, ``weak``, ``extern_weak`` and ``common`` linkage types), the allocation size and alignment of the definition it resolves to must be greater than or equal to that of the declaration or replaceable definition, otherwise the behavior is undefined.

 Globals can also have a :ref:`DLL storage class <dllstorageclass>`, an optional :ref:`runtime preemption specifier <runtime_preemption_model>`,